DreamIP/haddoc2/README.md

 Components required to implement these layers can be found at `hdl/` directory.

-Todo : LNR hardware implementation for AlexNet fanboys :)
+Todo : Add a hardware implementation of LNR layer for AlexNet fanboys :)

 ## Example
-`example/` directory presents a Caffe-engineered CNN with 2 convolutional layers and two subsampling layers
+`example/` directory contains a custon Caffe-engineered CNN with 2 convolutional layers and two subsampling layers
-- `hdl/cnn_process.vhd` is the main design file.
+- `hdl/cnn_process.vhd` is the toplevel file.
 It instanciates the adequate layers and connects them correctly.
-    - [ to be generated from `.prototxt ` file using json parser ]
 - `hdl/params.vhd` contains the network parameters
-    - [ to be generated from `.caffemodel ` file using caffe python handlers ]

-## VHDL Generator
-A first version of parsers can be found at `lib/` and are used to generate `params.vhd`.
-This file details a transcription of the CNN topology and list its parameters VHDL constants.
-Theses generics will parametrize the instantiated layers of the CNN.
-The TopLevel HDL file is generated using the `.prototxt` description CNN using the `mk_cnn` bytecode.
+One can try the `./make_example.sh` to see what happens :)